 The vibrant feminist movement in Kenya faces many challenges.
-The discourse around women’s equality and rights doesn’t often reflect the realities of women from diverse racial, cultural or socioeconomic backgrounds.
+The discourse around women’s equality and rights doesn’t often reflect the realities of women from diverse racial, cultural, or socioeconomic backgrounds.
 Younger voices do not find themselves in the feminism narrative.
-Micro segmentation has created factions within the movement.
+Micro-segmentation has created factions within the movement.
 Short-lived campaign life cycles have resulted in short upticks of awareness, which do not connect to long-term societal change.
-Rights and policies continue to stagnate and not lead toward greater systemic change.
-Feminists doing the work at grassroots level typically don’t have the needed funding and visibility.
+At the same time, rights and policies continue to stagnate, which doesn’t lead toward greater systemic change.
+Feminists doing the work at the grassroots level typically don’t have the needed funding and visibility.

 NextGenFem is funded by Scope’s Social Innovation Fund.